FederatedAI/FATE/federatedml/linear_model/linear_regression/README.md

     a) "diff": Use difference of loss between two iterations;
     b) "abs": use the absolute value of loss;
     c) "weight_diff": use difference of model weights

-## Notes on Training

-In general, mini-batch preforms better than full-batch gradient descent on linear regression.
-For federatedml modules, the smallest batch size allowed is 10.
-With large datasets, we suggest that you train with a large batch size to reduce communication cost.